 The Plan has contracted with the Plan's third party administrator's network of participating pharmacies (as listed in the Contact Information.)
 It is always your decision where you have prescriptions filled, but when you use participating pharmacies, you save money for yourself and the Plan because participating pharmacies have agreed to charge discounted rates for prescription drugs.
-If you use a non-participating Pharmacy or do not show your ID card when having your prescription filled, the Plan still provides coverage, but the amount you pay may be more because you do not receive your prescription at discounted prices.
+If you use a non-participating Pharmacy or do not show your ID card when having your prescription filled, the Plan still provides covered.